Lee-AnnC/True_Essence/README.md

 # Features

 ## Custom JavaScript
-- In the blog section the main imagry was not the same height.
+- In the blog section the main imagery was not the same height.
 By customising the js of the page, it made things look nicer.
-- By defining js on the blog.html page using the class selector for those images, it improves the user experience.
+- By defining js on the blog.html page using the class selector for those images, improves the user experience.

 ## Existing Features